 The 6,000 Nahua villagers of Tlamacazapa in Mexico earn a meager living by weaving palm baskets.
 Few families farm the infertile land.
 Most people cook over an open fire, eating twice a day.
 Many children are malnourished and 40% are not in school.
 Three quarters of adult women are illiterate.
 Macho male attitudes, alcoholism and domestic violence seriously affect village life.
 Villagers laboriously fetch water from open wells, strapped to their heads or across their shoulders.
 Pumped water from a spring five kilometres away provides more water for distribution but that water is now sold – the poorest families cannot buy it.
 Laboratory studies reveal arsenic and lead in the water and soil, both natural but harmful metals.
 Further studies show toxic metals in the palm dyes and in the clay cooking pots.
 In malnourished people, these toxins interact synergistically, producing a silent crisis of slow poisoning.

-Atzin Desarrollo Comunitariois a Mexican humanitarian civil organization with sister organizations in Canada and the United States.
+Atzin Desarrollo Comunitariois a Mexican humanitarian civil organization with a sister organization in Canada.
 With no religious or political affiliations, Atzin programs focus on four integrated areas: Health and Healing; Income Generation for Women; Community Education and Literacy; and Environment, Water and Sanitation.
 Each program is based on principles of community development, aiming to address basic needs, build technical capacities; re-build self confidence and cultural identity; and support the renewal of self sufficiency and community viability.